-The City of Alexandria’s highest priority is the health and safety of its residents, businesses and visitors.
-Although water service in Alexandria is provided by Virginia American Water, a private company, the City has been in close contact with Virginia American Water regarding water quality.
+Our highest priority is the health and safety of our residents, businesses and visitors.
+Although water service in Alexandria is provided by Virginia American Water, a private company, the City has been in close contact with Virginia American Water about water quality.

 Frequently Asked Questions